chrispan68/SymbolTables/bin/README.md

 # Java Syntax Interpreter
-This is a Java-based interpreter that uses abstract syntax trees to parse and evaluate user input.
+Arithmetic expressions and general computer programs can be represented by trees often called *abstract syntax trees* (AST).
+This program is a Java-based interpreter that uses AST's to parse and evaluate user input.
 The interpreter breaks down the code into chunks called *tokens,* and the parser then arranges the tokens into a syntax tree.
 The interpreter traverses each node of the tree and uses a symbol table (HashMap) to pair each token to its respective value or function.
 For example, the token for '2' has the integer value 2, and a '+' character between two integer tokens will be mapped to the addition operation.
 After the tree is completely traversed, the code will have been executed.

 ## Compilation
 $ javac Interpreter.java